hrossman/pymsm/paper.md

 \end{equation}

 # Other transition-specific models
-Similarly, the user can define other survival models and estimation procedure, such as accelerated failure time model, random survival forests (ref) etc, for each transition, as explained in section XXXCustomeFitters.
+Similarly, the user can define other survival models and estimation procedure, such as accelerated failure time model, random survival forests (ref) etc, for each transition, as explained in section Costume Fitters above.

 # Prediction - Monte Carlo Simulation
 Based on the multi-state model, we reconstruct the complete distribution of the path for a new observation, given the observed covariates $W$.
 Based on the reconstructed distribution we estimate